thomasbennett/localbnd/wp-content/plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.10 =
+* AND search failed, when search query included terms that are shorter than the minimum word length.
+* Improved s2member support.
+* Fixed errors about deprecated ereg_replace.
+* Small fix to Did you mean suggestions.

 = 2.9.9 =
 * Removed warnings about undefined functions and missing $wpdb.